ricpol/pygrister/doc/intro.rst

 - A **Table** is... well, a table: where the actual data is stored.
 Of course, you may have multiple tables in a document.
 The table ID is usually its name but again, you can also customize the table's name.
-The best way to find out all your table IDs, is to clic on "Raw data" in the left column: for each table, a "TABLE ID" will also be shown.
+The best way to find out all your table IDs, is to clic on "Raw data" in the lower left column: for each table, a "TABLE ID" will also be shown.
 Please note: table IDs will always start with a *capital* letter.
 If you give a table a name starting with a number, Grist will leave the name as you prefer, then silently add a "T"